ChrisFu2010/My_Google_location_analysis_2018-2019/README.md

 Using Google Geo Data downloaded from google dataset

-Clean up the data and generate a location map using semantic geo location
+Clean up the data and generate a location map using semantic geo location from the dataset

-A way of use and analysis personal data
+A way of using and analyzing personal data generated from google account

 ## My Location Visulization
 ![](images/maps.PNG)